 Benefits of Natural Gas

-Natural gas is a cleaner-burning, efficient fuel.
+Natural gas has many advantages and is a cleaner-burning, efficient fuel.
 Because North America is rich in natural gas resources, using this abundant domestic resource creates economic benefits and improves energy security.
-The versatility of natural gas makes it an ideal partner for energy innovation.
+The versatility of natural gas makes it an ideal partner for energy innovation and critical to the energy transition.

 Natural gas can play a supporting role in expanding the use of renewable energy sources.